 In 1996, Richard Billingham published Ray’s a Laugh, an uncompromising set of photos of his alcoholic father Ray and his chain-smoking mother Liz.
 His feature film debut, Ray & Liz, brings those vivid images to life in three parts across three timeframes.
 Billingham reanimates the Birmingham council flat in which he and his younger brother were frequently neglected, crafting a stark portrait of life on the margins in Thatcher’s England.

-Premiering at the 2018 Locarno Film Festival where it won the Special Jury Prize, Ray & Liz renders these surrounds on 16mm film and with the striking compositions expected from a Turner Prize-nominated artist.
+Premiering at the 2018 Locarno Film Festival where it won the Special Jury Prize, Ray & Liz renders these surrounds on 16mm film, with the striking compositions expected from a Turner Prize-nominated artist.
 What could have been a study in brutality is instead an unsentimental and intensely moving film experience, expressing both anger and love.